-This chapter prescribes special instructions that federal departments and agencies must follow to report deposit and disbursement information for cash forecasting purposes.
+This chapter prescribes special instructions that federal departments and entities must follow to report deposit and disbursement information for cash forecasting purposes.

-This chapter describes the procedures that the federal departments and agencies must follow in providing information to the Department of the Treasury (Treasury), Bureau of the Fiscal Service (Fiscal Service) for maintaining and updating projections of the Treasury’s operating cash balance, that is, the federal government’s cashflow.
+This chapter describes the procedures that the federal departments and entities must follow in providing information to the Department of the Treasury (Treasury), Bureau of the Fiscal Service (Fiscal Service) for maintaining and updating projections of the Treasury’s operating cash balance, that is, the federal government’s cashflow.

 31 U.S.C.
 3511, 3513

 These cash forecasting requirements instruct entities to report to Treasury, in advance, transactions that will significantly affect the Treasury General Account (TGA) and the Treasury Tax and Loan (TT&L) Account.

 Two of Treasury’s primary responsibilities are forecasting and monitoring the federal government’s overall cash requirements.
 Treasury maintains a forecast of entities’ daily cash requirements for up to 12 months in advance.
 Treasury uses these forecasts to determine the amount and timing of federal government borrowing and investments of excess cash balances.